Things I Know to Be True: Plot

-As Rosie returns home, we see the rest of the family come to meet her.
-While this is all happening, it is revealed that Pip, Rosie's elder sister, has decided to leave her husband and two children behind to live in Vancouver; her mother, Fran, disapproves, especially after she found out that Pip had been cheating.
-Fran is particularly disappointed, as she states that she saw a lot of herself in Pip.
+When Rosie returns home, the rest of the family come to meet her.
+We learn that Pip, Rosie's elder sister, has decided to leave her husband and two children behind to live in Vancouver; her mother, Fran, disapproves, especially after she found out that Pip had been cheating.
 Later in the play, Pip has moved to Vancouver and had written a letter to Fran, finally emotionally connecting with her after a rather abusive childhood.
-It takes hundreds of miles for the two characters to finally be together emotionally.